bimalka98/Autonomous-Mobile-Robot-Physical-Implementation/README.md

 # Autonomous-Mobile-Robot

-Repository includes all the project files related to development of an Arduino based autonomous mobile robot.
+This repository includes all the project files related to development of an Arduino based autonomous mobile robot.
 The project was done by a team of 5 undergraduates at Department of Electronic and Telecommunication Engineering, University of Moratuwa, Sri Lanka.